-For the remainder of the first week and all of the last week of the trip we'll be in Tokyo where we'll be staying at the National Olympics Memorial Youth Center (NYC), 3-1.
+For the remainder of the three weeks we'll be in Tokyo where we'll be staying at the National Olympics Memorial Youth Center (NYC), 3-1.
 Yoyogi Kamizono-cho, Shibuya-ku, Tokyo 151-0052.
 Phone: +81-3-3469-2525.
 Housing will be similar to residences at Landmark with toilets, sinks, and showers available down the hall.
 Towels are NOT provided.
 A central bath house with traditional Japanese baths is located on the grounds of the NYC.
 Baths are separated by gender and are meant for soaking only after cleaning oneself thoroughly.
 Shower facilities in the dorms as well as the separate public bath is open only in the evenings.
-Students will be housed in small, single rooms.
+Students will be housed in small, single rooms, much smaller than single rooms on campus at Landmark.
 Laundry rooms with washers and dryers are available on the NYC campus.
+Small wash \$2.20, 10 minute dry \$.90.